 The majority of the lab component of the course grade will come from completion of the labs themselves, and submission of prelabs, data and typed lab reports.
-Each lab will be worth a total of 30 points, with 10 coming from the submitted prelab and data pages from your lab notebook, 15 from the typed report, and 5 from attendance and good conduct in lab, including collective proper cleanup when lab is finished.
+Each lab will be worth a total of 40 points, with 15 coming from the submitted prelab and data pages from your lab notebook, 15 from the typed report, and 10 from attendance and good conduct in lab, including collective proper cleanup when lab is finished.
+The single lowest overall lab score (prelab + report + attendance) will be dropped, with the remaining 5 labs making up the 200 points associated with lab assignments.

-The lab exam (60 points) will account for the remainder of your lab score, and will be held during the lecture period on Friday, 11/16.
+The lab exam (60 points) will account for the remainder of your lab score, and will be held during the lab period on Thursday, 11/14.
 This exam will focus on your understanding of the underlying laboratory techniques that we have learned during the quarter, rather than on the procedural specifics of the exact experiments we performed.
 In preparing for this exam, you should make sure you understand why we take the steps we do in a given technique, and what the consequences would be if we were to deviate in some way from the correct procedure.
-This exam will also contain some problems related to the evaluation of spectra.
+This exam will also contain some problems related to the interpretation of spectra.